 - Single tickets are valid only for single uninterrupted trips WITHOUT transfer on trams, buses, and the suburban railway.
 Transfers are allowed only on the metro.
 If you need to make a transfer during your journey, then you can purchase a transfer ticket (instead of a single ticket) for HUF 530.

-- Travel cards that give you an unlimited number of trips for 24 hrs, 72 hrs, and 1 week are also available.
+- Budapest travel cards that give you an unlimited number of trips for 24 hrs, 72 hrs, and 1 week are also available.
 These are different from the Budapest Card.
-You can read more about travel cards and other types of tickets on the BKK website.
+You can read more about Budapest travel cards and other types of tickets on the BKK website.

 The Budapest Metro consists of 4 lines – M1 (yellow), M2 (red), M3 (blue), and M4 (green).
 Lines operate daily from 4:30AM till 11:30PM.
 As described above, transferring between metro lines using single tickets is allowed.
 Follow the link for a Budapest Metro map.